GCP VM with Cloud SQL and GCS

 Prerequisites:

-- basic knowledge about Compute Engine, Cloud Storage and PostgreSQL.
+- Familiarity with Compute Engine, Cloud Storage, and PostgreSQL.

 Create a VM instance